keugnu/web-response-time-app/README.md

 compatible with *nix and MacOS.
 I do not know for sure.

 There are a few hard coded directories that can easily be changed.

+The configuration update does not work very well.